 Fast forward to today, P and I are now version 2.0 haha!
 I can say that we are more careful with our actions and words.
 The both of us learned how to compromise and extend our patience.
 We realized that past mistakes should not hinder us from rebuilding our marriage and loving each other more.

 I am no expert when it comes to giving advice about marriage and I am aware that more challenges await us.
 Marami pa kaming kakaining bigas, ika nga.
-Below are some not so cheesy marriage tips that I can share which I think would help to make our marriage last 😉 Maybe you can find them useful, too!
+I have here some not so cheesy marriage tips that would help to make our marriage last.

 Involve your spouse in money matters